Spectral Stability Correspondence between Networks and Continuous Media: Theory and Applications to Population Dynamics: Competitive Lotka-Volterra model and its extensions

 Here $u$, $v$ and $w$ are functions of the temporal coordinate $t$ and the spatial coordinate $x$.
 The system (\ref{RD specific}) has a solution that does not depend on $x$ and coincides with the solution of the ODE system discussed above:

 which corresponds to synchronous oscillations throughout the space.

-We shall also consider another kind of extensions, (\ref{specific}) to namely, the network:
+We shall also consider another kind of extension to (\ref{specific}), namely the network:

 $j=1,...,m$.
-The matrix $[C_{jl}]_{j,l=1}^{j,l=m}$ is called below the coupling matrix.
 All subsystems that make up the network are assumed to be identical, and the coupling matrix is the same for all species.

 Biologically, this can be understood as $m$ different habitats, with the same ecological system in each of them.
-In each habitat, the same species live with the same dynamic between them, but the animals can move from one habitat to another.
-Here, we assume the existence of a synchronized periodic solution with
+In each habitat, the same species live with the same dynamics between them, but individuals of each species can migrate between habitats.
+As in Section \ref{sec:network_extension}, we assume the existence of a synchronized periodic solution with